watch the ‘CREEM’ Magazine documentary

 CREEM magazine, the storied, rebellious rock n' roll rag that ran from 1969 to 1989 and was home to the writing of Lester Bangs, Dave Marsh, founder Barry Kramer and more, is the subject of a new documentary from Scott Crawford (Salad Days: A Decade of Punk in Washington DC, 1980-90):

 Capturing the messy upheaval of the '70s just as rock was re-inventing itself, the film explores CREEM Magazine's humble beginnings in post-riot Detroit, follows its upward trajectory from underground paper to national powerhouse, then bears witness to its imminent demise following the tragic and untimely deaths of its visionary publisher, Barry Kramer, and its most famous alum and genius clown prince, Lester Bangs, a year later.
 Fifty years after publishing its first issue, "America's Only Rock 'n' Roll Magazine" remains a seditious spirit in music and culture.

-You can watch the trailer for CREEM: America’s Only Rock ‘n’ Roll Magazine, and check out the poster, below.
+CREEM: America’s Only Rock ‘n’ Roll Magazine is available on-demand here, and you can check out the trailer and poster below.

 If you need more '70s/'80s vintage rock mag action, check out The Trouser Press' online archive.